 Last Condition Survey 2022

-General Assessment The condition of ICT Infrastructure does not degrade over time or from over-use.
+General Assessment e condition of ICT from over-use.
+Infrastructure d oes not degrade over time

 of Condition Co ondition Rating % Assets \$CRC

 1 Near Perfect 10 \$80,000

 2 Good 30 \$240,000

 3 Satisfactory 60 \$480,000

 4 Very Poor 0 \$0

 5 Unserviceable 0 \$0

 Total 100.00 \$800,000

-Main Findings All existing ICT Infrastructure is in fully operational condition.
+Main Findings The period of th All existing ICT Infrastructure is in fully operational condition.
 These assets do not degrade in appearance, functionality or performance over time; however the cost of ownership dramatically increases over time with escalating support and maintenance costs usually exceeding the cost of replacement within five years.
 Scheduled replacement of core Server and Storage infrastructure in Q2 2023